ni/nimi-python/docs/nidcpower/functions.rst

 .. py:method:: measure(measurement_type)

     Returns the measured value of either the voltage or current on the specified output channel.
-Each call to this function blocks other function calls until the hardware returns the **measurement**.
-To measure multiple output channels, use the :py:meth:`nidcpower.Session.measure_multiple` function.
+Each call to this method blocks other method calls until the hardware returns the **measurement**.
+To measure multiple output channels, use the :py:meth:`nidcpower.Session.measure_multiple` method.